expressjs/express/docs/guide.md

 For this example in full, view the [route middleware example](http://github.com/visionmedia/express/blob/master/examples/route-middleware/app.js) in the repository.

+There are times when we may want to "skip" passed remaining route middleware, but continue matching subsequent routes.
+To do this we invoke `next()` with the string "route" `next('route')`.
+If no remaining routes match the request url then Express will respond with 404 Not Found.

 ### HTTP Methods

 We have seen _app.get()_ a few times, however Express also exposes other familiar HTTP verbs in the same manor, such as _app.post()_, _app.del()_, etc.